DARWIN/XLZD

 Fig: An artist's impression of the DARWIN detector inside its Cerenkov shield.

 In order to have the technology ready when it becomes necessary to build these detectors, the DARWIN project was initiated.
 The project combines the expertise of many experimental physicists working with liquid xenon to detect dark matter.
-The DARWIN goal is to eventually build the ultimate WIMP detector with a target mass of ~40 tons of liquid xenon.
-The inner 30 tons will be used for analysis as these have the lowest radioactive background.
+The DARWIN goal is to eventually build the ultimate WIMP detector with a target mass of at least ~40 tons of liquid xenon.
+This detector might be realized within the XLZD consortium, uniting the XENON, DARWIN and LUX-ZEPLIN collaborations.

 The Freiburg group currently concentrates on the following topics:

-• We study possibilities to build such large detectors/time projection chambers and pursue related R&D experiments in the laboratory.
+- We study possibilities to build such large detectors/time projection chambers and pursue dedicated experiments to study alternative or improved detector concepts.

-• We are setting up a LXe test platform which will allow the study and development of TPC components with a diameter of about 2.6m (but only limited height).
+This work was also supported by the ERC-funded ULTIMATE project. - We are operating the world's largest LXe detector test platform PANCAKE, which allows studying and developing of TPC components with a diameter of more than 2.6m (but of limited height).

-DARWIN is an international consortium of about 150 people.
+DARWIN/XLZD is an international consortium of more than 400 people.
 It combines ample expertise on dark matter search with liquid xenon, from neutrino and high energy physics, and with backgrounds from extremely low backgrounds to particle physics theory.

-Since June 2018, Marc Schumann serves as deputy spokesperson of the DARWIN project.
+Marc Schumann serves as deputy spokesperson of the DARWIN collaboration and is a member of the XLZD Steering Committee..

 Further Information